Feefo Gold Merchant

 Where a contractor completes work which in the client’s opinion is faulty or substandard, it is then normal for the client to expect a contractor to correct the faulty work in their own time and at their own cost.
 This helps to show that the contractor is exposed to a financial risk.

-Some other examples of demonstrating financial risk are as detailed below:
+Examples of demonstrating financial risk

 Correcting faulty work